 Taking an RV caravan tour with others creates instant bonds.
 During group events, tours, and downtime, you get to meet interesting people.
 You could meet your new best friends!

 Another benefit is having other knowledgeable RVers on the trip with you.
 The ambassadors can help if your RV has a problem.
 If it’s something they can fix, they will, but if it’s something that needs more attention, they’ll know nearby mechanic shops to send you.

 These tours might be ideal for beginning RVers or weekenders.
 You’ll select packages that experts have previously put together, giving you a taste of RV life in a shorter period.

 Disadvantages of Caravan Tours

 Despite all you get in a caravan tour, they’re still very pricey.
 You’re paying for amenities and features you wouldn’t usually have when traveling to the same destinations, and some might decide the fee isn’t worth it.

 Other disadvantages are subjective to your likes and dislikes.
 If you don’t enjoy being around people and hate small talk, these caravans might not be for you.

 Additionally, you might not like the subject matter of the tour, the group size might increase wait times, and some wagonmasters may set a pace that’s too slow or too fast.
 You might also dislike the schedule.
-Any of these factors can be sources of frustration.
+Any of these factors can be a source of frustration.

 Caravan Tour Options